BryanWilhite/Blog/presentation/entry/2016/2016-07-25-migration-to-ubuntu-14-04-64-bit.md

 ## No VMWare Tools for 64-bit Ubuntu 14.04?

 The typical VMWare Workstation indicators for VMWare Tools are simply not present for the 64-bit Ubuntu 14.04 VM.
-The **VM &gt; Reinstall VMWare Tools…** menu item is disabled and there are no VMWare pop-up offers to install it in the first place.
+The **VM > Reinstall VMWare Tools…** menu item is disabled and there are no VMWare pop-up offers to install it in the first place.

 However, I do notice that I am able to cut and paste between VMWare Host and Guest.
 The Guest Desktop is properly resized as well.
 Moreover, the Unity Desktop can browse the network and find Host network shares.
 All of these features suggest to me that perhaps VMWare Tools are no longer needed for 64-bit Ubuntu.